-This talented quartet from Detroit unfortunately became synonymous with the term "One Hit Wonder," but that one hit has kept them working for over 30 years now and has given audiences around the world the chance to see their impressive live performances.
+The talented quartet from Detroit known as The Floaters unfortunately became synonymous with the term "One Hit Wonder," but that one hit took the country by storm and kept them working regularly for three decades.

 The Floaters started as a quartet in the early 70s with members Larry Cunningham, Charles Clark, Robert Palmer and Paul Mitchell, and became a very popular club act in Detroit.
 Wooed by another local group with a small label contract, Palmer left and was replaced by Ralph Mitchell, who was with the group when they were subsequently discovered and signed by ABC Records executive Otis Smith.